 In a large skillet, heat the olive oil, then saute the onion until soft.

 Add in the garlic and season with salt, pepper, and oregano.
 Cook until fragrant.

 Pour in marinara and alfredo sauce.
 Bring the mixture to a simmer for 10 minutes.

 Add in all the cheeses and stir well until melted.

-Toss the pasta into the sauce and mix until the penne is completely coated in sauce.
-Adjust the taste by adding salt and pepper.
+Toss the pasta into the sauce and mix until the pasta is completely coated in sauce, then serve with a sprinkle of parmesan on top.

 - Calcium: 356mg